By Laurie Ressin Martin, CFA, CTFA - Managing Director, Single Family Office

 - A personality that’s a good fit with multiple family members across generations

-Departing SFO leadership can be a major disruptor to business as usual – and create considerable risk for the family.
+Departing SFO leadership can be a major disruptor to business as usual — and create considerable risk for the family.
 It’s hard to overstate the impact of retiring leaders, especially at smaller SFOs.
-Retirement means a lot of family institutional knowledge and private information is heading out the door along with decades of trust.
+Retirement means a lot of family institutional knowledge is heading out the door along with decades of trust.
 These leaders are hard to replace.
 That’s why when SFOs do find the right employee, they tend to hang on to them.
-Nearly 70 percent of family offices had zero turnover in 2018, according to FOX data
+Nearly 70 percent of family offices had zero turnover in recent years, according to data from Family Office Exchange, an industry association.

 With the right approach and realistic expectations, tracking down that rare SFO talent is possible.
 Here are three considerations family leaders should keep in mind as they work to recruit and retain the best possible talent to lead their SFOs.